kninad/resume-pandoc/README.md

 - docx: `templates/wordstyle.docx`
 - txt: plain text requires no template `:)`

-See the `Makefile` for recipes on how I generate the required files.
+**NOTE:** See the `Makefile` for recipes on how I generate the required files in case you don't have `make` installed on your system.

-## YAML Meta Block
+# YAML Meta Block

 name
  : the name on the resume.